mortii/anki-morphs/docs/src/user_guide/known-problems.md

 <details>
-  <summary style="display:list-item">Morphs don't split on punctuation marks</summary>
+  <summary style="display:list-item">Morphs don't split correctly</summary>

-> Most morphemizers don't split text on punctuation marks because it would split phrases like `10 a.m.`
+> Anki stores text on cards as HTML, and this can cause some weird/unexpected problems.
+One such problems is that
-> into `[10, a, m]`, which would be unideal.
+> line breaks are actually stored as `<br>`.
 >
->This can cause problems when there are line breaks on Anki cards:
+> Here is how it looks on the card:
 >
 >```plaintext
 >Hello.
 >Goodbye.
 >```
 >
->The text is actually stored as:
+>This is how it is actually stored:
 >
 >```plaintext
 >Hello.<br>Goodbye.